Joint bank accounts are losing their appeal

 However, more than three-quarters of couples (77%) opened individual bank accounts before they formed their relationships, suggesting many have become habituated to independently managing their money.

-There's a generational gap when it comes to couples combining finances.
+There's a generational gap in regards to couples combining finances.
 Baby boomers (60%) were most likely to hold joint transaction accounts, followed by Generation X (48%) and Generation Y (33%).

 More than half of the respondent couples said they had no need for a joint account (54%), while around a third preferred to remain financially independent (32%).